Cuis-Smalltalk/Cuis-Website/_pages/frontpage.md

 Cuis is a free Smalltalk-80 environment with a specific set of goals: being simple and powerful.
 It is also portable to any platform, fast and efficient.

-Cuis is:

-- Small
-- Clean
-- Appropriable

-Additionally, Cuis is:

-- Open Source
-- Multiplatform

-Like other Smalltalk systems, Cuis is also:

-- A complete development environment written in itself
-- A pure, dynamic Object Oriented language

 <img src="./assets/imgs/screenshot.png">